Sigimera/bitcoin-regtest-node/README.md

 ## Quickstart ##

 Setup your private blockchain in regtest mode and mine 50 BTC.
 In this version we assume that `bitcoind` is installed.
-Try `bitcoind help`.
+Try `bitcoin-cli -help`.
 Future versions will install bitcoin-core automatically, if necessary.

 **Attention:** The previous blockchain, with related wallet, will be deleted!